Baba Yaga Music Home » Many-Colored-Land » Costuming Troupes

 2. Plain blue light turns colors with red in them (red, orange) into brown and black.

-Red is a color associated with courage, danger, excitement, energy and passion, as well as defiance and aggression.
+Red is a color associated with courage, danger, energy, passion, defiance and aggression.
 "It has been demonstrated that a person driving an automobile in traffic will feel a much stronger urge to pass a red car than a blue car, whatever make, model or size the car might be."

 Yellow is the first color that the human eye notices.
 The right yellow denotes confidence, extraversion, emotional strength, creativity.
 It is a symbol of the deity in many religions.
 But pure yellow can irritate, lower self-esteem, provoke fear and anxiety.